Share This

 Permanent or hard-shell hot tubs come in different shapes and sizes but are made from plastic, wood and sometimes metal.
 They are a permanent structure that can’t be taken down like an inflatable spa and take up a certain amount of space, so it’s important before purchasing one to ensure you have enough for it to fit.

-Permanent hot tubs come in varying ranges of cost too.
+Permanent hot tubs costs can vary.
 They offer various features within each range, with more and exclusive ones available on higher-priced hot tubs.

 Often permanent hot tubs have the ability to be put in-ground or within decking alongside being freestanding.
 This adds to the cost of a hot tub during the installation of the spa but can be versatile and help create a fantastic garden or outdoor space.